wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==
+= 3.1.5 (development) =
+* Fixed issue that caused scans to hang.
+Wordfence now processes smaller batches of files before checking if it needs to fork.

 = 3.1.4 =
 * Fixed SQL error in code that checks if IP blockedTime has expired.
 Changed column type to signed.
 * Added detection of malicious injected titles with scripts or meta redirects.